viniciuskneves/articles/prettier-eslint-typescript/README.md

 Cool!
 Now we get the same error for both files.

-*One side note: In this example I've a codebase with JS/TS, it might not be your case and you might also use other styleguide where conflicts won't happen.*
+*One side note: In this example, I have a codebase with JS/TS, it might not be your case and you might also use another style guide where conflicts won't happen.*

 ## That's all folks!

-I hope this article helped you to learn or clarify some concepts behind ESLint, Prettier and Typescript playing together.
+I hope this article helped you to learn or clarify some concepts behind ESLint, Prettier, and Typescript playing together.

-In short you've to understand which files ESLint will anaylize and the order of the configurations you want.
-Image adding now this into a Vue project, for example, you need to add `.vue` to `--ext .js,.ts,.vue` and add (or configure) some styleguide which will add some rules to your project.
+In short, you've to understand which files ESLint will analyze and the order of the configurations you want.
+Image adding now this into a Vue project, for example, you need to add `.vue` to `--ext .js,.ts,.vue` and add (or configure) some style guide which will add some rules to your project.

-Most boilerplates will already have some lint setup and you will mostly disable some rules but in case you want to customize it or update packages (especially major bumps), it is important to understand how to perform the changes and the impacts it might have in your project.
+Most boilerplates will already have some lint set up and you will mostly disable some rules but in case you want to customize it or update packages (especially major bumps), it is important to understand how to perform the changes and the impacts it might have in your project.

 That's is all!
 Happy linting!